puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

     puppet cert list

-Now go ahead and sign the cert for `hello.learning.puppetlabs.vm`.
+Sign the cert for `hello.learning.puppetlabs.vm`.

     puppet cert sign hello.learning.puppetlabs.vm

+<div class = "lvm-task-number"><p>Task 14:</p></div>

-With that taken care of, reconnect to your agent node and we'll go over the anatomy of a Puppet agent run.
+With that taken care of, reconnect to your agent node:

     ssh root@hello.learning.puppetlabs.vm

 Trigger another agent run.
-With your certificate signed, you'll see a bit more happen.
+With your certificate signed, you'll see some action.

     puppet agent -t

-Though we haven't yet told Puppet to manage any resources on the system, you'll see a lot of text scroll by.
-Because this is the node's first Puppet run, it has to grab the source code for all tools and extensions on the master.
-This ensures that an agent node has everything it needs to correctly enforce the desired state defined for it by the master.
+While you haven't told Puppet to manage any resources on the system, you'll see a lot of text scroll by.
+Because this is the node's first Puppet run, it has to synchronize the set of local tools with the ones on the master.
+This process is called pluginsync.

 This pluginsync process adds a lot of clutter.
 Without it, you'd see something like the following.
 (Feel free to trigger another puppet run to get a cleaner